sympy/scipy-2016-tutorial/source/tutorial.rst

     False

-Finally, equations in the last group are trivial and vanish when vertices of a particular equation have the same color assigned.
+Finally, equations in the last group are trivial and vanish when vertices of each particular equation have the same color assigned.
 This gives us `3 \cdot 2
 \cdot 1 \cdot 1 = 6` combinations of color assignments, i.e. there are six
 solutions to `3`--coloring problem of graph `\mathcal{G}`.

 Based on this analysis it is straightforward to enumerate all six color assignments, however we can make this process fully automatic.
-Lets solve the |groebner| basis `G`::
+Let's solve the |groebner| basis `G`::

     >>> colorings = solve(G, *V)